Nesh996/IT-Security/README.md

 4️⃣ Software & Update Lifecycle

-Keeping software updated is essential for maintaining security.
-During the audit, the Windows Update settings were reviewed.
+Keeping software updated is the most fundamental aspect of defensive security.
+During the audit, the Windows Update settings were reviewed to determine if the system is receiving active security patches.

-The system has reached End of Support, meaning it no longer receives security updates.
-This increases the risk of vulnerabilities because new security patches are no longer provided.
+Audit Finding: The system has reached "End of Support."
+This means it is no longer receiving security updates, leaving it exposed to known and future vulnerabilities that will never be patched.

+Security Impact: Running an unsupported OS is a critical risk.
+Without regular patches, the system is susceptible to exploit kits and malware that target older, unpatched versions of Windows.

 <img width="804" height="683" alt="image" src="https://github.com/user-attachments/assets/ca07c9f3-a500-43dc-b0d9-f44651976df4" />